 Artificial Intelligence (AI) technology is making leaps and bounds every year and you may be surprised to learn that AI writing is actually a reality today.

 In 2017, the Washington Post announced that it had been using Heliograf, an AI reporter.
 Likewise, OpenAI announced in February 2019 that it had been training a new language AI model entitled GPT-2.
 However, it withheld the final version on the grounds that there were “malicious applications of the technology” though they did allow other authors the chance to experiment and work with it.

-In short, AI writing is likely closer than most people think it is.
+In short, AI writing in the classroom is likely closer than most people think it is.
 With tools like Heliograf and GPT-2 already created, all that remains is for the tech to become more accessible and more affordable.
 In fact, EdTech companies like Turnitin are already utilizing the innovation of AI and machine learning in product development.
 It’s only a matter of time before students will have access to AI writing bots and the time for educators to prepare is now.

 From Human to Bots